 There’s plenty of free parking in Fleetwood.
-There are bays on The Esplanade where you can enjoy the beautiful view from your car, whatever the weather.
+There are bays against the beach on The Esplanade where you can enjoy the beautiful view from your car, whatever the weather.

 In Fleetwood town centre there’s further free on-street parking, along with pay and display car parks.

 Dogs on Beaches in Fleetwood

 Marine Beach (at the back of the Marine Hall) in Fleetwood is a bathing beach, the others aren’t.

 In common with the rest of the UK, Marine Beach is subject to a dog ban throughout the bathing season.
 Please don’t walk your dog there between 1 May and 30 September or you may receive an on-the-spot fine.

 How far would you like to go walking in Fleetwood?